mahmoud-abo-al-ela/Task-management/README.md

 | Client   | Vercel        | Root directory `client`, Vite preset                                                      |
 | Database | MongoDB Atlas | Network access opens `0.0.0.0/0`, since Render's outbound IPs are not fixed               |

-Two details are worth knowing if you redeploy this yourself:

-**Build tools must be installed explicitly.** `NODE_ENV=production` makes npm skip `devDependencies`, which is where TypeScript lives — so the build fails with `Cannot find type definition file for 'node'`.
-Hence `npm ci --include=dev` rather than `npm install`.
-The variable still has to be set, because the session cookie uses it to decide whether to send `Secure`.

-**The API is proxied through the frontend domain.** `client/vercel.json` rewrites `/api/*` to the Render service, so the browser sees one origin and the auth cookie is first-party.
-Without it the cookie is third-party, and browsers that block those by default — Safari and Brave among them — drop it, so login silently fails.
-The same file rewrites every other path to `index.html`, so refreshing on a route like `/login` does not return a 404.

-That proxy also buys the CSRF protection: because the API is same-site, the cookie can use `SameSite=Lax`, which stops the browser attaching it to requests started by another site.
-Calling the API on its own domain instead would require `SameSite=None`, which sends the cookie cross-site and would need a CSRF token to compensate.

 ## Testing

 ```bash